DevExpress/testcafe/docs/articles/documentation/templates/client-scripts/specify-pages.md

 You can also specify pages into which a script should be injected.
-For instance, this enables you to mock browser API on particular pages and use the default behavior everywhere else.
+This will allow you to mock browser API on specified pages and use the default behavior everywhere else.

 To specify target pages for a script, add the `page` property to the object you pass to `clientScripts`.